-- The College main sites will be closed for the days stated above and also to students on the Staff Development Days. - Some programmes may vary from the 2 semester calendar.
-Students will be informed of these dates at the start of their programme. - Students may take additional leave for festival days associated with their practised religion.
+• The College main sites will be closed for the days stated above and also to students on the Staff Development Days.

+• Students may take additional leave for festival days associated with their practised religion.
 Tutors must be notified in advance.